mizhare/Google-Data-Analytics-Project/README.md

 ### Outlier Detection: Calories

 Then, sorted by `Calories` in descending order to check for inconsistencies.
 Some users burned more calories despite recording fewer steps and activity minutes — an indicator of possible errors or edge cases.
+It is necessary to investigate whether the application is counting calories incorrectly, whether there is a problem with synchronization between devices.
+Perhaps allowing people to add their preferred device type, even if it's not from the brand, could create inconsistency.
+On the other hand, it could also attract more users to the app.

 ![Pasted image 20250621120211.png](Images%2FPasted%20image%2020250621120211.png)